adanmauri/js-string-enhancer/README.md

-# What is JS String Enhancer
+# What is JavaScript String Enhancer
 JS String Enhancer is a library that adds new methods to JavaScript's strings.

 ## union()